openspending/os-cli/README.md

 OPENSPENDING_SECRET_ACCESS_KEY={YOUR_AWS_SECRET_ACCESS_KEY}
 ```

-### Get data
+### Data

 You'll need some spend data in CSV format.

 The `examples` directory contains some data to test with.

-## Using the CLI
+## Usage

 Once you have fully configured your setup, we can get to work.

-`openspending` can be used with new data in the following sequence.
+Here I'll describe the linear sequence for using the CLI, where you can start
+from having a CSV of spend data, and proceeed through modeling and upload
+of that data as part of an Open Spending Data Package.

-Alternatively, you can start at any step if you know your data conforms
+Of course, you can start at any step in the sequence if you know that your
-with the previous steps.
+data conforms with the previous steps.

 ### Step 1.
 Ensure resources are well formed